systemsdk/docker-nginx-php-laravel/docs/xdebug.md

 After actions above you can start to listen incoming PHP debug connections:

 1. Add breakpoint to your code
-2. Enable Xdebug in your browser (optional, required only when xdebug.remote_autostart = 0)
+2. Enable Xdebug in your browser (optional, required only when xdebug.start_with_request = no)
 3. Click `Debug` button in PhpStorm
 4. Reload browser page